HHS/simpler-grants-gov/documentation/adr/0003-api-language.md

 Python as a scripting language is fast and productive.
 Web-based applications can be created quickly and the code is highly readable.
 Python syntax is easy to understand, well-defined and extensible.
 APIs built over python are highly scalable and have an unmatched speed.

+Because of it's popularity in the open source community, python makes it easy for open source contributors to support our work.

 - **Pros**
   - Nava and HHS experience with Python and APIs built with Python
   - Number of available libraries and frameworks
+  - Robust data science and algorithmic libraries
   - Free and open source to use
   - Ideal for data computation and complex database queries
 - **Cons**
-  - Single threaded and can be slower than other options
+  - Single threaded locking of GIL can make computationally expensive opersation slower than other options

 ### Javascript and Node

 Node JS is used to build fast, highly scalable network applications based on an event-driven non-blocking input/output model, single-threaded asynchronous programming.
 It also suits well for microservice-based products.
 Such Node.js utility is accomplished by such characteristics as support of a non-blocking input-output and a significant number of connections.

+Because of it's popularity in the open source community, Javascript and Node makes it easy for open source contributors to support our work.

 - **Pros**
   - Nava experience with Javascript language and Node based API servers